fairfield-university-is505-fall2017/The-Empire-Project/README.md

 | 5.639473e+13 | 5638447        | F      | 2016-04-29 08:02:16 | 2016-04-29      | 21  | ANDORINHAS        | 0           | 0            | 0        | 0          | 0        | 0            | No      |
 | 7.812456e+13 | 5629123        | F      | 2016-04-27 12:48:25 | 2016-04-29      | 19  | CONQUISTA         | 0           | 0            | 0        | 0          | 0        | 0            | No      |

  As we can see, we have the necessary fields to conduct some analysis on medical appointment no-shows.
-To begin with we will compare the number of people turning up vs the number of people not turning up for the medical appointments.
+To begin, we will compare the number of people turning up vs the number of people not turning up for the medical appointments.

 ![Shows vs No shows](https://github.com/fairfield-university-is505-fall2017/health-stats-part-5-the-empire/blob/master/Medical%20Appointments/Graphs/No_of_app_over_time.png "Shows vs No-shows")